Gastastrophe/CPS410-F20-Team05/readme.md

 ## Installation Instructions

-1. Make sure you have the following installed:
+Make sure you have the following installed:

 	### Requirements
 	 - [Grand Theft Auto] (https://store.steampowered.com/agecheck/app/271590/)
 	 - [Anaconda] (http://www.anaconda.com/)
 	 - [OpenIV] (http://openiv.com/)

+	### Preparing GTA V
 	1. Navigate to your GTA V installation directory
 	1. Create a *mods* and *scripts* folder in the root GTA V installation directory
 	1. Copy the *update* folder to *mods* folder (so now it's in */mods/update*)
 	1. Move all **.rpf** files from root folder to *mods* folder (Note: they are alphabetical.
 Be sure to copy *common.rpf* too)
 	1. Copy the following files from **/_installME/GTA_Binaries_And_Scripts/binaries/** to root folder in GTA V
-		 - *dinput8.dll* (yes, overwrite)
+		 - *dinput8.dll* (yes, overwrite it if it already exists)
 		 - *ScriptHookV.dll*
 		 - *ScriptHookVDotNet.asi*
 		 - *ScriptHookVDotNet2.dll*